SAFER: Probing Safety in Reward Models with Sparse Autoencoder: Safety Features captured by SAFER

 The activations are strongly related to safety concerns as they involve requests for guidance on illegal, harmful, or unethical activities.
-The assistant's responses consistently refuse to provide such guidance, highlighting the importance of safety and ethical considerations. \\ \\ \textbf{ Preference Pair:}
+The assistant's responses consistently refuse to provide such guidance, highlighting the importance of safety and ethical considerations. \\ \\ \textbf{ Human Explanation}